 If you still want to do a little health care homework before hiring an agent or broker, be sure to visit HealthcareBluebook.com, a Website that describes itself as "a guide to help you determine Fair Prices in your area for healthcare services."

-You can use the site to look up fair prices for health care services in several categories: hospital, physician, x-ray and imaging, labs, cosmetic medicine, hearing aids, dental, and medications.
+You can use the site to look up fair prices for health care services in several categories: hospital, physician, x-ray and imaging, labs, cosmetic medicine, hearing enough coverage for the cost of the treatment.
+Afterwards, speak to an insurance agent or broker who can help you enroll in one of those plans.

 So, if you have a pre-existing health condition and might require treatment sometime in the future, you can use HealthcareBluebook.com to look up the cost.
+You can then narrow your choice of health plans down to only those plans that provide